 Trailing stops and other stop types

 A trailing stop moves with the price once a trade is in profit, locking in gains while leaving the position open, unlike a fixed stop that stays at one level.
 It suits trending markets; a fixed stop suits a defined support or resistance level.
 Most trading platforms, including MT4, support trailing stops natively.
+To check the pound outcome of any entry, stop and exit combination before you place the trade, use our profit and loss calculator.

 Stops versus the FCA backstops